CodeBaboon/react-valence-ui-forms/README.md

 ### Positioning Message Bubbles

 The default position for validation bubbles is beneath the invalid form element, except for `Forms.Select` which displays the message above so that it does not interfere with selection.
+If necessary, the position can be explicitly specified.

+#### Positioning Above/Below:

-If necessary, the `validateMessagePosition` attribute can be used to explicitly indicate the message should be displayed above or below the invalid element:
+The `validateMessagePosition` attribute can be used to indicate whether the message should be positioned above or below its target:

 ```javascript
 var MyComponent = React.createClass({